CS3216-Bubble/bubble/README.md

 ```
 {
+    roomId: RoomId,
     user: UserId,
-    roomId: RoomId,
 }
 ```

-Emits event `room_joined` to all users connected to room with payload:
+Emits event `join_room` to all users connected to room with payload:

 ```
 {
+    roomId: RoomId,
     user: UserId,
 }
 ```